 Neil Armfield’s curiosity in the human spirit and deep appreciation for classical music weave thoughtfully in this bittersweet piece paying homage to the harrowing story of George Duncan’s death and the story that succeeded it.
 Joe Twist’s sensitive, muscular and expansive composition balances expressive intensity and beauty of sound to house the aural architecture for this pivotal work and Lewis Major’s choreography will amplify this South Australian story of continued tension toward resolution and consonance.
 The resolved plot of equality, change and justice will linger with you.

-We are forming a new commissioning circle to support the creation of Watershed: The Death of Dr Duncan and the accomplished creative team Neil Armfield has brought together.
+We formed a new commissioning circle to support the creation of Watershed: The Death of Dr Duncan and the accomplished creative team Neil Armfield brought together for this production.

 Every contribution over $2 to the Commissioning Circle is fully tax deductible.

-To join the circle and support the commissioning of Watershed: The Death of Dr Duncan with a donation, please contact Bernadette Woods, Philanthropy Manager, via email at email@example.com or on 08 8216 4444.
+To join the circle, please contact Bernadette Woods, Philanthropy Manager, via email at firstname.lastname@example.org or on 08 8216 4444.